mosaicnetworks/babble/README.md

 It is not necessary to specify network addresses in the JSON peer files when WebRTC is enabled because this information will be exchanged over the signaling server.
 Likewise, the `BindAddr` and `AdvertiseAddr` options will be ignored.

+The default `ICEServers` points to a public STUN server hosted by Google (`stun:stun.l.google.com:19302`).
+It does not include a TURN server, so not all p2p connections will be possible.

 ### Store